Networks

 TIP

-Export to Excel, GEXF and GraphML is only available for Owners of networks and for users with Edit permission for a network.
+Export to Excel and GEXF is only available for Owners of networks and for users with Edit permission for a network.
 Users with View permission are not able to export to these formats.

 Settings

 Clicking on Settings within the left-hand-side menu will display the Settings window at the bottom of the page.
-There are four tabs here - Edges, Legend, Selection and Other.
+There are four tabs here - Edges, Legends, Selection and Background.
 For the most part these settings control the visual appearance of the network.

-The first tab - Edges - allows you to control the visual appearance and interaction with edges in the network.
-There are six settings related to edges altogether:
+The first tab - Edges - allows you to control the visual appearance of edges in the network.
+There are five settings related to edges altogether:

 1. Edge Style: Here you can select between curved edges and straight edges.
 Importantly, for directed networks, straight edges will overlap each other if there is an edge from both the source to the target and from the target to the source.
 Sometimes though you may want the more simplified view that straight edges afford.